DuckyMomo20012/chat-gbit/README.md

   clicking the `Stop generating` button.

   > **Note**: The completion is **already generated** and sent to the client
-  > before typing the completion. **So you are billed for that completion**.
+  > before typing the completion. **So you are already billed for that
+  > completion**.

-- When there is no typing completion and not fetching completion, you can regenerate the completion by clicking the `Regenerate response` button.
+- When there is no typing completion and not fetching the completion, you can regenerate the completion by clicking the `Regenerate response` button.

 - When something went wrong and the completion wasn't not added to the chat, you